Gankare/portfolio/Frostfall/README.md

 ### Lighter

 I downloaded a lighter model and living candles from the unreal store.
 Then I socketed the lighter to the player's hand and socketed the living flame from the candles to the lighter.
-I set two point lights to the lighter, one closer and stronger and one farther away that's more subtle.
+I set three different pointlights and one spotlight around the player and lighter, I also added flickering to the strongest pointlight called "FlameLight" in "Event Beginplay", in the player blueprint.

 It looks like this:
 ![Flame](/Frostfall/Images/Flame.gif)